Kalakeyas

-The kalakeyas (कालकेय) or kalakhanjas (कालखञ्ज) are a sect of danavas in Hindu mythology, referring to the children of Kashyapa and Kala.
+The kalakeyas (कालकेय) or kalakhanjas (कालखञ्ज) are a sect of danavas in Hinduism, referring to the children of Kashyapa and Kala.
 Sixty-thousand kalakeyas are said to exist, and they are described to fight under the asura banner, under Vritra, as well as other rulers.

 Hinduism

 Mahabharata

 In the Tirtha-yatra Parva of the Mahabharata, the devas requested Sage Agastya to drink the ocean where the kalakeyas resided, so that they may be defeated in battle.
 After the sage had completed this extraordinary feat, the devas assailed their foes, and were able to vanquish them in battle.
 The survivors of the sect sought refuge in Patala, the netherworld.

 In the Vana Parva, the kalakeyas, allied with the nivatakavachas, waged war on the devas, attacking Devaloka.
 They were able to inflict a defeat on their enemies.
 In retaliation, Indra tasked his son, Arjuna, with the mission of destroying the nivatakavachas, accompanied by his own charioteer, Matali.
 After fulfilling this task, while returning to Devaloka, Arjuna came across a splendid city.
 Matali told him that the city was called Hiranyapura, the golden city, and had been created by Brahma as a result of a boon.
 The boon had been sought by two asura women named Puloma and Kala, who wished that their sons, the paulomas and the kalakeyas, would be invincible against the devas, the nagas, and the rakshasas.
 However, they had sought no protection against the human beings.
 Matali urged Arjuna to destroy them, as they were the enemies of Indra as well.
 Arjuna attacked Hiranyapura, and the danavas within mounted a powerful defence, boasting skilled warriors and numerous chariots that manouvered artfully against him.
 Arjuna employed the astra of Shiva against them, which gave rise to various monstrous, multiple-headed beasts that finally devoured the male inhabitants of the city, and the survivors were slain by the prince's barrage of arrows.